GitEvil/e2e-testsuite-platform/README.md

 ### System commands

-#### Activates Shopware theme for Cypress test runner
+#### Activates the Shopware theme for use in the Cypress test runner

 ```js
 cy.activateShopwareTheme();
 ```

-#### Cleans up any previous state by restoring database and clearing caches
+#### Cleans up any previous states by restoring the database and clearing caches

 ```js
 cy.cleanUpPreviousState();
 ```

-#### Opens up the administration initially and waits for the "me" call to be successful
+#### Initially opens up the administration, waits for a successful "me" call

 ```js
 cy.openInitialPage();